mdw771/adorym/README.rst

 Adorym: Automatic Differentiation-based Object Reconstruction with DynaMical Scattering
 =======================================================================================

+- This repository contains the stable version of Adorym.
+For the most updated version, see `https://github.com/mdw771/adorym_dev <https://github.com/mdw771/adorym_dev>`_.
-For a more comprehensive (and more detailed) documentation, please visit the official `documentation <https://adorym.readthedocs.io>`_.
+- For a more comprehensive (and more detailed) documentation, please visit the official `documentation <https://adorym.readthedocs.io>`_.

 Table of contents
 -----------------